Ríos - Research

 WORK IN PROGRESS

 We witness environmental movements rising all over the globe; citizens are demanding governments to act against global warming, demanding the protection of the species from their imminent extinction.
-We witness fires rising in different parts of the globe, the poles melting at an exponential speed, and yet, our lifestyles are wholly dependent on the commodities that, in its majority, are the causes of the massive destruction of the Planet.
+We witness fires rising in different parts of the globe, the poles melting at an exponential speed.
+Yet, our lifestyles are wholly dependent on the commodities that, in its majority, are the causes of the massive destruction of the Planet.
 We have created a way of living that is entirely dependent on the extraction of resources from the Earth.
 As Europeans, we claim for a green deal, but do we understand the consequences that the production of Biodiesel has for the rainforests?
-When we support the use of electric cars, are we conscious of the amounts of lithium that are needed to produce the batteries that sustain these systems?
+When we support electric cars, are we conscious of the amounts of lithium needed to produce the batteries that sustain these systems?
 From where is this lithium coming, and what are the environmental and social consequences of its extraction?
 What is the relationship between our daily goods and the ecosystems that provide them?

 Amazonia is the largest and most diverse rainforest in the world; the territory occupies 7.8 million km2 and is home to 33 million people and thousands of species.
 Among its many functions is helping the region - and the entire Planet - to balance the climate, distribute the rains and capture huge amounts of carbon dioxide (CO2), a crucial role to mitigate the effects of climate change.
 However, deforestation rates in the nine Amazonian countries continue to rise.